 - 2.1 At Windmill Hill Academy we use a variety of teaching and learning styles in our English lessons.
 Our principal aim is to develop children's knowledge, skills, and understanding.
-We teach Literacy through a daily experience as well as daily guided reading and phonics session in Key Stage One.
+We teach English through a daily experience, as well as daily guided reading and phonics/spellings sessions.
 Whilst there is a high proportion of whole-class and group teaching, the independent activity gives an opportunity to talk and collaborate, and so embed and enhance their learning.
 They have the opportunity to experience a wide range of texts, and to support their work with a variety of resources, such as dictionaries and thesauruses.
-Children use ICT in English lessons where it enhances their learning, as in drafting their work and in using multimedia to study how words and images are combined to convey meaning.
-We plan our literacy sequences so that children can link their literacy learning with their cross-curricular experiences by using enrichment activities or class learning. - 2.2 In all classes children have a wide range of abilities, and we seek to provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
+Children use Computing in English lessons where it enhances their learning, as in drafting their work and in using multimedia to study how words and images are combined to convey meaning.
+We plan our English sequences so that children can link their English learning with their cross-curricular experiences by using enrichment activities or class learning. - 2.2 In all classes children have a wide range of abilities, and we seek to provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this through a range of strategies.
 In some lessons we do it through differentiated group work, while in others we ask children to work from the same starting point before moving on to develop their own ideas.
-We use classroom assistants to support some children, and to enable work to be matched to the needs of individuals.
+We use Higher Level Teaching Assistants and Learning Support Assistants to support some children, and to enable work to be matched to the needs of individuals.